sloukit/pydew-valley-uzh-second-study/README.md

 This expanded version will be used by the [University of Zurich's Department of Psychology](https://www.psychologie.uzh.ch/en.html) in an experimental study in social psychology.

+This particular repository covers the versions of the game used for the second part of the study.

 For more information, please contact s.kittelberger[at]psychologie.uzh.ch.

 ## Setup Instructions